SModelS/smodels/docs/manual/source/TheoryPredictions.rst

 Theory Predictions
 ==================

-The :doc:`decomposition <Decomposition>` of the input model as a sum of |elements| is the first step for confronting the model with the experimental limits.
+The :doc:`decomposition <Decomposition>` of the input model as a sum of |elements|
+(simplified models) is the
+first step for confronting the model with the experimental limits.
-The next step consists of computing the relevant signal (or *theory predictions*) for comparison with the experimental limits.
+The next step consists of computing the relevant signal cross-sections (or *theory predictions*) for comparison with the experimental limits.
 Below we describe the procedure for the computation of the theory predictions after the model has been decomposed.